 - 6 tablespoons shortening regular or butter flavored, very cold

 - 4 to 6 tablespoons ice water

-Cut butter and shortening into small pieces.
-Add to the flour and process about 20 seconds or until the mixture resembles coarse meal.
+- Cut butter and shortening into small pieces.
+Add to the flour and process about 20 seconds or until the mixture resembles coarse crumbs.

 - Add the vinegar and 4 tablespoons water and pulse about 6 times.
 Add additional water by the tablespoon and pulse until mixture begins to hold together.
 You may not need to use all the water.